Cream (band): Goodbye and break-up (1968–1969)

 From its creation, Cream was faced with some fundamental problems that would later lead to its dissolution in November 1968.
 The antagonism between Bruce and Baker created tensions in the band.
 Clapton also felt that the members of the band did not listen to each other enough.
 Equipment during these years had also improved; new Marshall amplifier stacks produced more power, and Jack Bruce pushed the volume levels higher, creating tension for Baker, who would have trouble competing with roaring stacks.
 Clapton spoke of a concert during which he stopped playing and neither Baker nor Bruce noticed.
 Clapton has also commented that Cream's later gigs mainly consisted of its members showing off.

 Cream decided that they would break up in May 1968 during a tour of the US.
 Later, in July, the band announced that they would break up after a farewell tour of the US and after playing two concerts in London.
 Jack Bruce was quoted as saying "Travel can kill a group.
 It becomes boring, tiring and very depressing."

 Cream were eventually persuaded to do one final album, appropriately titled Goodbye.
 The album was recorded in late 1968 and released in early 1969, after the band had broken up.
-It comprised six songs: three live recordings dating from a concert at The Forum in Los Angeles, California, on 19 October, and three new studio recordings (including "Badge", which was written by Clapton and George Harrison, who also played rhythm guitar and was credited as "L'Angelo Misterioso").
+It comprised six songs, three live recordings dating from a concert at The Forum in Los Angeles on 19 October, and three new studio recordings (including "Badge", which was written by Clapton and George Harrison, who also played rhythm guitar and was credited as "L'Angelo Misterioso").
 "I'm So Glad" was included among the live tracks.

 Cream's farewell tour consisted of 22 shows at 19 venues in the US from 4 October to 4 November 1968, and two final farewell concerts at the Royal Albert Hall on 25 and 26 November 1968.
 The final US gig was at the Rhode Island Auditorium on 4 November.
 The band arrived late, and due to local restrictions, were able to perform only two songs, "Toad" and a 20+ minute version of "Spoonful".
 The two Royal Albert Hall concerts were filmed for a BBC documentary and released on video (and later DVD) as Farewell Concert.
 Both shows were sold out and attracted more attention than any other Cream concert, but their performance was regarded by many as below standard.
 Baker himself said of the concerts: "It wasn't a good gig ...
 Cream was better than that ...
 We knew it was all over.
 We knew we were just finishing it off, getting it over with."
-Bruce had three Marshall stacks on stage for the farewell shows but one acted only as a spare, and he only used one or two, depending on the song.
+Bruce had three Marshall stacks on stage for the farewell shows, but one acted only as a spare, and he only used one or two, depending on the song.
 In an interview from Cream: Classic Artists, he added that the band was getting worse by the minute.